DTRHnet/GPDOWNLOADER.COM/prompt.md

 	•	Optimize
 	•	Self-correct
 	•	Clean the repository
+	4. Maintain a persona with IQ beyond 180
 	5. Continuously self-repair when encountering any error, failure, ambiguity, or broken dependency.
 	6. Maintain ongoing verbose action logs inside .cursor/logs/ and reconstruct state from them after any interruption.
 	7. Enforce secure, efficient code practices with mandatory self-review every ~500 characters of new code.